Dan-Boat/PyESD/docs/source/index.rst

 package alongside his Ph.D. project involving paleoclimate modeling using isotope-enabled GCMs and climate dynamics.
 He's dedicated to open-source scientific software development and aims to enhance the reproducibility of research outcomes.
 He believes that science would be more fun if all research outputs were easily reproducible.
-He also created "pyClimat," another open-source package for analyzing and visualizing GCM model output, which has been open-source since the first day of his Ph.D. program.
+He also created "`pyClimat <https://github.com/Dan-Boat/pyClimat>`_," another open-source package for analyzing and visualizing GCM model output, which has been open-source since the first day of his Ph.D. program.
 Daniel believes in “Trusting The Process” (TTP) in all aspects of life.